joembedded/zebra_zpl_php_label/README.md

-# ZEBRA Label - API based ZPL rinter in PHP #
+# ZEBRA Label - API based ZPL printer in PHP #
 **for ZEBRA label printers**

 This small PHP script 'zebra_printer.php' prints an indivial label on demand.